Italian hikers rescued in Alaska after visiting infamous bus

 There are more hazards in the unforgiving wilderness surrounding the bus, as Saturday’s rescue illustrates.

-“A footbridge wouldn’t have changed the need for a rescue,” he said.
+“A footbridge wouldn’t have changed the need for a rescue,” Walker said.

 Follow Rachel D’Oro at https://twitter.com/rdoro